 Stock Bar Codes.
 In most retail environments, the ability to use bar codes on stock or inventory is important.
 There are many benefits to implementing and using bar codes not only in a Point of Sale (POS) environment but in other retail or wholesale businesses.

 Customers with branches.
 Your business may deal with customers who have multiple branches.
 Omni Accounts Multiple Branches per Customer switch handles this providing consolidated statements and allow prices and discounts to be set up for each individual branch.

 Managing deliveries to customers.
 If you deliver goods to your customers then managing the delivery schedules and loads of your vehicles can be difficult.
-Omni Accounts Vehicle Loading and Customer Routes switches provide the functionality to manage sales orders, loads, picking slips etc.
+Omni Accounts Vehicle Loading and Customer Routes switches provide the functionality to manage sales orders, loads, packing slips, etc.

-Job Costing.
 For a business invoicing out labour costs, often with an aspect of selling parts used in the process, Job Costing functionality will give control over costs incurred for each job as well as control on parts and spares used.
-Job Costing not only helps to keep track of labour and stock but also provides information on the profitability of each job and ensure invoicing is easy, quick and accurate.
-Omni Accounts ERP software provides functionality under switches such as Job Costing, Employee Timesheets etc.
+Job Costing not only helps to keep track of labour and stock but also provides information on the profitability of each job and ensures invoicing is easy, quick, and accurate.
+Omni Accounts ERP software provides functionality under switches such as Job Costing, Employee Timesheets, etc.